Q: What is AWS CloudFormation?

 The difference between AWS and third party resource providers is their origin.
 AWS resource providers are built and maintained by Amazon and AWS to manage AWS resources and services.
 For example, three AWS resource providers help you manage Amazon DynamoDB, AWS Lambda, and Amazon EC2 resources.
 These providers contain resource types such as AWS::DynamoDB::Table, AWS::Lambda::Function, and AWS::EC2::Instance.
 For a complete reference, go to our documentation.

 Third party resource providers are built by another company, organization, or the developer community.
 They can help you manage both AWS and non-AWS resources such as AWS application resources and non-AWS SaaS software services such as monitoring, team productivity, incident management, or version control management tools.

 A resource schema defines a resource type in a structured and consistent format.
 This schema is also used to validate the definition of a resource type.
 The schema includes all the supported parameters and attributes for a given resource type, as well as the required permissions to create the resource with the least privileges possible.

 Use the AWS CloudFormation CLI to build resource providers.
 You start by defining a simple declarative schema for your resources, which includes permissions required and relationships to other resources.
 You then use the CloudFormation CLI to generate the scaffolding for resource lifecycle handlers (Create, Read, Update, Delete, and List), along with test stubs for unit and integration testing.

 Q: How do I register a resource provider?

-You can either use the use the open source AWS CloudFormation CLI or directly call the RegisterType and related Registry APIs that are available via the AWS SDKs and AWS CLI.
-For more details, visit our documentation.
+You can either use the open source AWS CloudFormation CLI or directly call the RegisterType and related Registry APIs available via the AWS SDKs and AWS CLI.
+For more details, please see Using the AWS CloudFormation registry in our in the documentation.
 AWS resource providers are available out of the box and do not require any additional registration steps before use.